 Jeremy Kingston, THE TIMES

-Each spring, from early February to the end of April, we offer a Shakespeare double bill, occasionally mixing in works by other authors – in 2004 we produced Middleton & Rowley’s The Changeling, in 2005 Chekhov’s Three Sisters, and in 2012 Chekhov's The Cherry Orchard and in 2014 Tom Stoppard's Arcadia.
+Each spring, from early February to the end of April, we offer a Shakespeare double bill, occasionally mixing in works by other authors – in 2004 we produced Middleton & Rowley’s The Changeling, in 2005 Chekhov’s Three Sisters, in 2012 Chekhov's The Cherry Orchard and in 2014 Tom Stoppard's Arcadia.
 We have also appeared elsewhere - in 2004 at the Barbican Pit Theatre in London and in 2009/2010 on the main stage of the Bristol Old Vic (BOV) with Chekhov's Uncle Vanya and Moliere's The Misanthrope respectively (both co-productions with BOV).
 In 2010 we were invited as one of the centrepieces of The Galway Arts Festival with Uncle Vanya; 2011 saw the company take The Comedy of Errors to the Exeter Northcott; in 2012 The Cherry Orchard transferred to the Kingston Rose; and in 2013 we enjoyed our first U.K tour, taking Two Gentlemen of Verona to Lancaster, Scarborough, Cheltenham, Exeter and Winchester.
 In 2014 As You Like It toured to Scarborough, Cheltenham, Truro, Winchester, Exeter and Salisbury.
 A further U.K. tour is scheduled for Romeo & Juliet in 2015, which will include a visit to the Neuss Shakespeare Festival in Germany.

 Here, at your fingertips, is our production history, our casting policy, and updates on current activities – plays in production, plays in preparation; workshops and ancillary events.
 If you represent a company, or a Trust, or if you can consider becoming a private patron, or joining our Friends’ scheme, you can also find out how to help to sustain us.
 We are a charity and receive no core funding from public funds, either local or national.